edaznaran/sm64-port/README.md

 - This repo contains a full decompilation of Super Mario 64 (J), (U), (E), and (SH).
 - Naming and documentation of the source code and data structures are in progress.
-- Beyond Nintendo 64, it can also target Linux and Windows natively.
+- Beyond Nintendo 64, it can also target Linux, Windows and the Wii U natively.

 This repo does not include all assets necessary for compiling the game.
 A prior copy of the game is required to extract the assets.